mrgreentech/pam/README.md

 ## License

-This software is free to use under the Mr Green & Co Technology AB BSD license.
+This software is free to use under the MRG Gametek AB BSD license.
 See the [license doc][license-link] for license and copyright information.

 [license-link]: ./LICENSE.md